marispz/oak/README.md

 ## Running the Application

 Once the services are up, you can interact with the Nakama server and test the custom RPCs.
-The server will be available at `http://localhost:7350`.
+The server will be available at `http://localhost:7351`.
+The admin/password are the credentials.
+RPC Api calls can be accessed at `http://localhost:7350/v2/rpc/<rpc_name>`.

 To view logs for the Nakama server: